|Job Title:||HR Trustee|

 - To monitor whether the service complies with its governing document and standards and if the needs of the beneficiaries are being met.

-- Experience of performance management, HR/employment law issues and implementing them contextually.
+- Experience of HR/employment law issues and implementing them contextually.

-- Willingness to actively participate in discussions concerning needs of charity’s beneficiaries, staff and the trustee board.
+- Willingness to actively participate in discussions concerning needs of company’s beneficiaries, staff and the trustee board.

 - Willingness to act in the best interest of the charity while adhering the Nolan principles of public life.